beego/beego/session/README.md

 			fmt.Println("password:", r.Form["password"])
 		}
 	}

-##How to write own provider
+## How to write own provider?

-When we develop a web app, maybe you want to write a provider because you must meet the requirements.
+When you develop a web app, maybe you want to write own provider because you must meet the requirements.

-Write a provider is so easy.
-You only define two struct type(Session and Provider),which satisfy the interface definition.Maybe The memory provider is a good example for you.
+Writing a provider is easy.
+You only need to define two struct types (Session and Provider), which satisfy the interface definition.
+Maybe you will find the **memory** provider as good example.

 	type SessionStore interface {
-		Set(key, value interface{}) error //set session value Get(key interface{}) interface{}  //get session value
-		Delete(key interface{}) error     //delete session value
-		SessionID() string                //back current sessionID
+		Set(key, value interface{}) error // set session value Get(key interface{}) interface{}  // get session value Delete(key interface{}) error     // delete session value SessionID() string                // return current sessionID
 		SessionRelease()                  // release the resource
 	}